lacherogwu/cq/README.md

 ## Roadmap

-- **Fastify integration** - Native integration with Fastify server
-- **Hono integration** - Seamless integration with Hono for edge computing
-- **Dynamic client generation** - Standalone client generation for projects not using Vite
 - **OpenAPI export** - Generate OpenAPI specs from your CQ actions

 We're open to suggestions!
 [Open an issue](https://github.com/lacherogwu/qc/issues) to share your ideas.